phiros/stocks-forwarder-kata/README.md

 percent.
 The second value means that the stock went up by 10 percent from 2020-02-21 to 2020-02-22.
 Note that 2020-02-20 is missing.
 This is because there is no value before that so we cannot calculate a change in percentage.

+# This solution

+Even though the business logic of this service is extremely simple I would like to implement this service using a hexagonal architecture.
+This has the benefit that the business logic can be developed independently from the infrastructure (maybe we want this functionality as a command line utility later). (^1)

+(1) One should note that it is questionable why this piece of business logic deserves its own service.
+Following DDD this service and the other service should most likely be combined as they (more than likely) share a common language in terms of the business logic.